 Super Matt Jordan is about a real person with real people in a fictional setting and story.
 Some of the events in the game are inspired by real experiences.
-Super Matt Jordan is a side scrolling adventure shooter/platformer that puts you in a compelling story where you must duel deadly characters, explore deadly temples, and solve elaborate puzzles.
+Super Matt Jordan is a side scrolling adventure shooter/platformer that puts you in a compelling story where you must duel deadly characters, explore dangerous temples, and solve elaborate puzzles.
+Aside from the main story, there are lots of mini-games along the way, hundreds of items to collect, an additional New Game Plus mode, and an original soundtrack.

 Things are getting pretty real...
 Read all about it!